They digitize the process.

-Yes, flashy digital outdoor menu boards that boast mouth-watering images (and video in some cases) is part of that digitization, but we’re not just talking digital menu boards here, we’re talking about digitizing the whole ball of wax.
+Flashy outdoor digital menu boards that display mouth-watering images (and video in some cases) are part of that digitization, but that’s not the whole picture.
+We’re talking about digitizing the whole customer experience.

-It means QSR’s that maximize the full potential that digital signage has to offer, do so by tracking customer analytics, offering return customers favorite options, and clearing overstock items with special offers or promotions.
+QSRs that maximize the potential of digital signage do so by tracking customer analytics, and leveraging that data to sell more—by offering return customers their favorite products, promoting items that are in sync with the weather, and clearing overstock items with special offers or promotions.

 Here’s how you can do the same:

 When it rains, it pours.
 And when people get wet, they want a product to keep them dry.

 Walmart figured this out and makes sure they display what customers need at specific times, based on the weather.
 With a customer database that includes 145 million Americans, it’s not hard to track what customers buy in specific conditions.

 When the weather is hot, that might be air conditioners; when the weather is cold, that might be winter coats or portable heaters.

 By tracking purchases, the retail giant can take a closer look at how local weather conditions affect customers’ buying patterns.
 QSRs are moving in the same direction.

 McDonald’s has been using their digital menu boards to track local weather since 2015.
 When the weather is warm, the boards may promote McFlurries or shakes.
 When the snow begins to fly, heartier meals, coffee, and hot chocolate may be prominent choices on the menu.